theupdateframework/pep-maximum-security-model/README.rst

 that the reader be familiar with the TUF specification [3]_, and PEP 458 [1]_ (which this PEP is extending).

-Terms used in this PEP are defined as follows:
+Terms used in this PEP are defined as follows: [LV: is there an organizing strategy for the definitions? clearly, it isn't alphabetical.
+Will the order be recognizable to readers?
+If not, maybe just make it alphabetical.
+I obviously don't see an order, but I may not represent the expected readers]

 * Projects: Projects are software components that are made available for integration.
 Projects include Python libraries, frameworks, scripts,